scality/Zenko/swarm-production/README.md

 ## Further improvements

-* Use docker secrets for access/secret keys, and require docker 1.13
 * Make endpoint name configurable (HOST_MAME env var)
 * Allow using an external environment vars file
 * Include a log collection and visualization component